Nina Foch

 Nina Foch (/fɒʃ/ FOSH; born Nina Consuelo Maud Fock; April 20, 1924 – December 5, 2008) was an American actress who later became a drama instructor.
 Her career spanned 6 decades, consisting of over 50 feature films and over 100 television credits.
 She was the recipient of numerous accolades, including an Academy Award nomination for Best Supporting Actress, and a National Board of Review Award for Best Supporting Actress.
 Foch established herself as a dramatic actress in the late 1940s, often playing cool, aloof sophisticates.

-Biography
+Life and career

-1924–1942: Early life
+1924–1942: Early years

-Nina Foch was born Nina Consuelo Maud Fock in 1924 in Leiden, South Holland, Netherlands, to American actress and singer Consuelo Flowerton and Dutch classical music conductor Dirk Foch.
+Nina Foch was born Nina Consuelo Maud Fock in 1924 in Leiden, South Holland, Netherlands, to Dutch classical music conductor Dirk Foch and American actress and singer Consuelo Flowerton.
 Her parents divorced when she was a toddler, and she and her mother moved to the United States, settling in New York City.

 Throughout Foch's childhood, her mother encouraged her artistic talents; she learned piano and enjoyed art but was more interested in acting.
 After graduating from the Lincoln School, Foch attended the American Academy of Dramatic Arts, studying method acting under Lee Strasberg and Stella Adler.